Somalis in Kenya: History

-On 26 June 1960, four days before granting British Somaliland independence, the British government declared that all Somali-inhabited areas of East Africa should be unified in one administrative region.
-However, after the dissolution of the former British colonies in the region, Britain granted administration of the Northern Frontier District to Kenyan nationalists.
-This was despite an informal plebiscite demonstrating the overwhelming desire of the Somalis in Kenya population to join the newly formed Somali Republic, and the fact that the NFD was almost exclusively inhabited by ethnic Somalis.
+On 26 June 1960, four days before granting Somalia independence, the British government declared that all Somali-inhabited areas of East Africa be unified as one administrative region.
+However, after the dissolution of the former British colonies in the region, Britain eventually granted administration of the Northern Frontier District to Kenyan nationalists.
+This was despite a 1962 commission report showing 86% of the Somalis in Kenya favouring secession and joining the newly formed Somali Republic as they made up the majority in the North Eastern section.
 Nonetheless, the Somali residents had by then successfully lobbied for a separate classification from the adjacent Bantu and Nilotic populations.
-In the 1962 British Kenya census, the Somali expatriates were accorded their own "Somali" entry separate from the "African", "Arab", "Asian" and "European" designations.
+In the 1962 British Kenya census, the populous Somalis were accorded their own "Somali" entry separate from the "African", "Arab", "Asian" and "European" designations.

 On the eve of Kenya's independence in August 1963, British officials belatedly realized that the new Kenyan regime was not willing to give up the Somali-inhabited areas it had just been granted administration of.
 Led by the Northern Province People's Progressive Party (NPPPP), Somalis in the NFD vigorously sought union with their kin in the Somali Republic to the north.
 In response, the Kenyan government enacted a number of repressive measures designed to frustrate their efforts in what came to be known as the Shifta War.
-Although the conflict ended in a cease-fire, Somalis in the region still identify and maintain close ties with their brethren in Somalia.
-They have traditionally married within their own community and formed a cohesive ethnic network.
+Many Somalis advocated for a Greater Somalia.
+Proponents of Pan-Somali nationalism sought to incorporate all Somalis living in British Somaliland, Italian Somaliland, French Somaliland, and contiguous territories in Ethiopia and Kenya into a single territorial nation-state.
+Although the conflict ended in a cease-fire, Somalis in the region still identify and maintain close ties with their brethren over in Somalia.
+Since they have traditionally practiced endogamy and marry only within their community, the Somalis in Kenya have formed a cohesive ethnic network.

-Following the civil war in Somalia that broke out in 1991, many Somalis sought asylum in the Somali-inhabited enclaves in Kenya.
+Following the civil war in Somalia that broke out in 1991, many Somalis sought asylum in the Somali-inhabited regions of northeastern Kenya.
 An entrepreneurial community, they established themselves in the business sector, investing over $1.5 billion in Eastleigh alone.
 Starting in late 2012, a mass exodus of Somali residents was reported after a prolonged period of harassment by the Kenyan police and public.
 Hundreds of Somali entrepreneurs withdrew between Sh10 to Sh40 billion from their bank accounts, with the intention of reinvesting most of that money back home in Somalia.
 The collective departures most affected Eastleigh's real estate sector, as landlords struggled to find Kenyans able to afford the high rates of the apartments and shops vacated by the Somalis.